Daniel-Mietchen/events/SNF-Workshop-on-Open-Data-in-Science-2015.md

 * The Commons
 * Future of NLM; recommendation for it to become a world leader in open science
 * public and machine readable data management plans
+* What about funders leading the research community by example in terms of being more open in the way they work?

 # See also
 * [Rethinking open research policies](https://github.com/Daniel-Mietchen/talks/blob/master/Creative-Commons-Summit-2015.md)